-Contact Business License Department to discuss the details of your particular business operation.
+Contact the Business License Department to discuss the details of your particular business operation.
 Inquire about city zoning requirements for your type of business and its planned location.
-This information can be obtained from the Planning Department visit: www.ci.oceanside.ca.us/gov/dev/planning/default.asp.
-In addition to obtaining the business license, you must also comply with all City, County and State regulations for zoning, building, health and safety.
-You can obtain an application at the Business License Department or visit: www.ci.oceanside.ca.us/gov/finance/revenue/license.asp.
+This information can be obtained from the Planning Department, visit www.ci.oceanside.ca.us/gov/dev/planning/default.asp.
+In addition to obtaining the business license, you must also comply with all City, County, and State regulations for zoning, building, health, and safety.
+You can obtain an application at the Business License Department or visit www.ci.oceanside.ca.us/gov/finance/revenue/license.asp.

 To get a business license application for the following types of businesses, please click on the following links:

 If you are seeking locations for your business, you must ensure that the property is properly zoned for your particular use.
-You may obtain zoning information at the City's Planning Department - www.ci.oceanside.ca.us/gov/dev/planning/default.asp or call 760-435-4373.
+You may obtain zoning information at the City's Planning Department at www.ci.oceanside.ca.us/gov/dev/planning/default.asp, or call (760) 435-4373.

-Below are the telephone numbers and addresses for various City departments you may wish to contact:
+Contact information for City departments you may wish to contact:

 - Concerning your insurance requirements, such as liability and workers’ compensation, contact your insurance agent for information about your particular kind of business.

 - If your establishment intends to prepare and/or sell food of any type, you must complete a Health Permit Application at the County of San Diego.
-You may contact the County of San Diego, Department of Environmental Health at 760-471-0730, if you should have any questions regarding a Health Permit.
+You may contact the County of San Diego, Department of Environmental Health at (760) 471-0730 if you have any questions regarding a Health Permit.